- Find a Trail

 - Get Involved

 The Eastern Shore Trail runs along the east side of Mobile Bay from Spanish Fort to Weeks Bay, passing through the communities of Daphne, Montrose, Fairhope, Battles Wharf and Point Clear along the way.
-In 2010, the paved path, which still has a couple of gaps targeted for elimination in the near future, was designated a National Recreation Trail.
+In 2010, the paved path was designated a National Recreation Trail.

 The trail is mostly concrete or asphalt, but because of the wide variation in grade, you will encounter elevated boardwalks and high-rise bridges, both wood and metal.
 You can stop to swim, fish, picnic or enjoy nature trails at several points along the trail's route.
 At the Gator Alley boardwalk (an underpass for Interstate 10), keen observers might spot alligators, turtles and seabirds.

-Parking is available at numerous places along the 36-mile route.
+Parking is available at numerous places along the route.

 Mullet Point: From the city of Fairhope, head south on US 98 Alt.
 E/Mobile Ave.
 (Mobile Bay on your right) to Magnolia Ave./County Route 1 (where US 98 Alt. breaks away to the east) to Mullet Point Park (located at 13201 CR 1 in Barnwell).